OrisTrack Phase 1 is a phone-on-music-stand feasibility prototype for

 assessment, camera-based orofacial tracking, surface EMG of

 surveillance.
-What has not yet been developed is an integrated
+What has not yet been tested is whether a simple

 Existing clinical instruments are single-session specialist tools, not repeated self-monitoring tools.